-There are many options for creating your perfect base of support, including zafus, mediation benches and Tibetan seats.
+There are many options for creating your perfect base of support, including zafus, meditation benches and Tibetan seats.
 In this post, we’ll focus on the our two original zafus.
-Besides these two traditional zafus, we also offer a mini zafu and a travel zafu, with an inflatable center.
+Besides these two traditional zafus, we also offer a mini zafu.

 Round Zafu or Crescent Zafu?